mayurimhetre/mayurimhetre/README.md

 - 👋 Hi, I’m @mayurimhetre
-- 🌱 I’m currently working in Impetus Technologies as Analytics Engineer in Data Science Team
+- 🌱 I’m currently working in Larsen & Toubro Infotech as Data Scientist.
-- 🌱 I'm currently interested in AWS maching learning
+- 🌱 Overall 6 years of experience in IT industry

 <!---